no-go/Attiny85Watch/README.md

  -  programming how-to
  -  watchcase, chassis, design

+# Strange timing and flashing

+I have to switch via `16MHz.sh` skript from 1MHz back to 16MHz, because Arduino IDE can not flash ATtiny85 in 1MHz mode.
+After programming I have to switch ATtiny85 back with the `1MHz.sh` script.

 # Thanks to ..

 Thanks to Neven Boyanov and the Tinusaur/SSD1306xLED project.
 (MIT License)